 Cannabis concentrates have become all the rage in recent years.
-More flavorful and potent than regular old cannabis buds, concentrates get the job done and then some.
+More flavorful and potent than cannabis buds, concentrates get the job done and then some.
 But not all concentrates are created equal.
-Keep reading to find out more about different types of cannabis concentrates!
+Keep reading to find out more about different types of cannabis extracts and concentrates.

 What Are Cannabis Concentrates?